A Married Couple Interview & their big move to South Korea.

 Eddie: As we mentioned, we are teaching in a private academy (hagwon).
 You can also apply to teach in a public school, but it is important to be aware that there are pros and cons to both options.
 Shannon and I obviously wanted to live together in the same city and if possible, work in the same school.
 We also wanted to live as close as possible to Seoul or any of the big cities.
 Choosing a private school gave us more options on both fronts.
 In any case though, flexibility is key.
 If you are flexible, it will be a lot easier for recruiters to find you a placement and a location that will help you make the most of your time teaching English, whether that is here in South Korea or anywhere else for that matter.

 Shannon: I would say that even though you will see and hear testimonials – both good and bad – about people’s experiences teaching English, take everything you read in online forums, particularly, with a big pinch of salt.
-Our experience has genuinely been quite positive overall and we enjoy our working environment as well as the obvious benefit of getting to live in and explore this amazing part of Asia.
-We still pinch ourselves every so often just to check that we are actually living the dream and working in South Korea.
+Our experience has genuinely been quite positive overall.
+We have enjoyed our working environment as well as the obvious benefit of getting to live in and explore this amazing part of Asia.
+We still pinch ourselves every so often just to check that we are actually living the dream.
 Also, make sure to get started on collecting your documents right away.
-It can take months to get everything together, and the sooner you are ready, the more job opportunities that match your preferences are available.
+It can take months to get everything together, and the sooner you are ready, the more job opportunities are available.
 Above all, enjoy the experience from start to finish, because it flies by.
 A year seems like a long time but we are almost halfway through ours already!